 #6 - Insufficiently active people have a 20% to 30% increased risk of death compared to sufficiently active people1

-Physical exercise can contribute to the prevention of noncommunicable diseases and lower blood pressure.
+Physical exercise can contribute to the prevention of non-communicable diseases and lower blood pressure.
 An acute lack of physical activity can result in poor health.
 Young people may experience unhealthy weight gain, poor fitness levels, sleep problems, and poor social behavior.

 #7 - Eating at least 400g or five portions of vegetables per day reduces the risk of NCDs2

 The human body needs good food to remain strong and healthy.
 A balanced and healthy meal provides the much-needed nutrition that protects the body from malnutrition.
 Eating healthy also strengthens our immune system against diseases such as stroke, cancer, and heart disease.
 A balanced diet full of vegetables and fiber can aid a healthy digestive system.

 #8 - An unhealthy diet is one of the leading global risks to human health2